twilio/OpenVBX/UPGRADE.markdown

 ## Upload OpenVBX

-The next step is to get the latest version of OpenVBX from the [https://github.com/twilio/OpenVBX](OpenVBX GitHub Repository).
+The next step is to get the latest version of OpenVBX from the [OpenVBX GitHub Repository](https://github.com/twilio/OpenVBX).
 There are two ways to get the new code on to your server:

 Upload the archive NEXT to your current install of OpenVBX.
 Do not overwrite the current install of OpenVBX.